 The student body at Brigham Young University - Provo is very diverse and welcomes undergraduates from over 50 U.S. states and 46 nations around the world.With a low price and excellent education, Brigham Young University - Provo is a good bargain, earning a rank of #220 best for the money.
 Where is Brigham Young University - Provo doing the best?
 Check out all the school's rankings.

 It's hard to find a better school than University of South Florida - Main Campus if you wish to study Geological & Earth Sciences.
 Situated in Tampa, Florida, this university is a good choice for students who flourish in a city atmosphere.

 Around 89.0% of freshmen return to University of South Florida - Main Campus for their following year.Many USF Tampa freshmen receive scholarships.
-For additional information, check out the college scorecard.
+Find all the essential details on USF Tampa by looking at their scorecard.

 Any student who is interested in Geological & Earth Sciences has to take a look at SUNY Geneseo.
 Students who enjoy a more slow-paced life will appreciate SUNY Geneseo's location in the small town of Geneseo, New York.

 This institution has a high retention rate, with 90.0% of freshmen coming back for their second year.Worried about student debt?
 (We don't blame you!) this school and its $20,813 yearly net price may be a great match for you.
 Check out some school videos to learn more about what's happening on campus.